Private Foundation or Community Foundation?

-There's another option which is a very popular choice for families.
 If you establish the “Jane and John Doe Fund” as a donor-advised fund with the Community Foundation, there's a myriad of benefits:

 - You can establish the fund in minutes, not months

 - You choose the fund's name or it can be anonymous

 - No up front set-up costs

 - Anyone can add to the fund at any time and in any amount after the $10,000 minimum — either during your lifetime or through an estate gift

 - You are an active partner with the Community Foundation because you can make annual or more frequent grant recommendations as to distributions from the fund

 - You can name successor advisors to perpetuate and encourage family involvement

 - There are no ongoing federal excise taxes on investment income

 - No mandatory annual pay-out requirements

 - More advantageous income tax deductions

 - Our professional staff does all the administrative work for you

 - We research important community needs for you and conduct site visits to nonprofits